Andrew Yang is intent on making a change and is not inclined to sit back and wait for another Presidential Election to begin the onest of his

 Wagering on political election outcomes in the United States has attracted a lot of attention over the past few years.
 Although a Libertarian has yet to be elected to a significant office in the USA, they have become the most viable third party in politics today, typically receiving the third-highest number of votes among election candidates.

-The 2020 Libertarian National Convention ran from May 22 until May 24, 2020 which produced Jo Jorgensen as their candidate for President of the United States after four cycles of voting.
-Jorgensen is the first female candidate for President that the Libertarian Party has nominated.
-Jorgensen is a professor in the subject of Psychology at Clemson University in South Carolina.
+The 2020 Libertarian National Convention ran from May 22 until May 24, and produced Jo Jorgensen as their candidate for President of the United States after four cycles of voting.
+The 2024 Libertarian Convention is expected to occur in late May of 2024, at which time their official Presidential and VP nominees will be announced.

 TBA